Andrés Bonifacio: Bonifacio in Cavite

-The Tejeros Convention
+Tejeros Convention

-On March 22, 1897, the revolutionary leaders held an important meeting in a friar estate residence at Tejeros to resume their discussions regarding the escalating tension between the Magdalo and Magdiwang forces and also to settle once-and-for-all the issue of governance within the Katipunan through an election.
-Amidst implications on whether the government of the Katipunan should be established as a monarchy or as a republic, Bonifacio maintained that it should be established as a republic.
-According to him, they were all in opposition to the King of Spain, and all of the government's members of any given rank should serve under the principle of liberty, equality, and fraternity, upon which republicanism was founded.
+On March 22, 1897, the revolutionary leaders held an important meeting in a friar estate residence at Tejeros to resume their discussions regarding the escalating tension between the Magdalo and Magdiwang forces and also to finally settle the issue of governance within the Katipunan through an election.
+Amidst implications on whether the government of the Katipunan should be established as a monarchy or a republic, Bonifacio maintained it should be the latter.
+According to him, they were all in opposition to the Spanish Crown, and all of the government's members of any given rank should serve under the principle of liberty, equality, and fraternity, upon which republicanism was founded.
 Despite Bonifacio's concern on the lack of officials and representatives from other provinces, he was obliged to proceed with the election.

 Before the election began, he asked that the results be respected by everyone, and all agreed.
-The Magdalo faction voted their own Emilio Aguinaldo as President in absentia, as he was involved in the battle of Perez Dasmariñas, which was then ongoing.
-The resulting revolutionary government established at Tejeros, calling itself the Republica de Filipinas (Republic of the Philippines) around a month later, was later superseded by a number of reorganized revolutionary governments also headed by Aguinaldo.
-These included the Republica de Filipinas of November 1897, commonly known today as the "Republic of Biak-na-Bato", the Hong Kong Junta government-in-exile, the dictatorial government under which Philippine independence was proclaimed on June 12, 1898, and the revolutionary government now commonly known as the First Philippine Republic or "Malolos Republic", inaugurated on January 23, 1899 as the Republica Filipina (Philippine Republic).
+The Magdalo faction voted their own Emilio Aguinaldo as President in absentia, as he was in the ongoing battle of Pérez Dasmariñas.
+The resulting revolutionary government established at Tejeros, calling itself the República de Filipinas (Republic of the Philippines) around a month later, was later superseded by a number of reorganized revolutionary governments also headed by Aguinaldo.
+These included the República de Filipinas of November 1897, commonly known today as the "Republic of Biak-na-Bato", the Hong Kong Junta government-in-exile, the dictatorial government under which Philippine independence was proclaimed on June 12, 1898, and the revolutionary government now commonly known as the First Philippine Republic or "Malolos Republic", inaugurated on January 23, 1899 as the República Filipina (Philippine Republic).
 The 1899 government is now officially considered to be the true "first" Republic of the Philippines, with the present-day government of the Philippines thus being the "fifth" Republic.